LuXDAmore/nuxt-prune-html/README.md

                     src: '/my-custom-lazy-load-for-bots.js',
                     rel: 'preload',
                     as: 'script',
-                    position: 'phead', // Default value is 'body' --> Other allowed values are: 'phead', 'head' and 'pbody' },
+                    position: 'phead', // Default value is 'body', other allowed values are: 'phead', 'head' and 'pbody' },
             ],
         },